This post was updated on Nov 14, 2017.

 |TOP10||Streptomycin||MC1061 derivative.
 General cloning and storage, blue/white screening.||F- mcrA Δ(mrr-hsdRMS-mcrBC) φ80lacZΔM15 ΔlacX74 nupG recA1 araD139 Δ(ara-leu)7697 galE15 galK16 rpsL(StrR) endA1 λ-|

 |XL1 Blue||Tetracycline||Blue/white screening and routine cloning, nalidixic acid resistant.||endA1 gyrA96(nalR) thi-1 recA1 relA1 lac glnV44 F'[ ::Tn10 proAB+ lacIq Δ(lacZ)M15] hsdR17(rK- mK+)|

-Note: generally inactivating mutations in specific genes are signified with a minus sign (-) as is typically standard; just having the gene listed indicates it is non-functional.
-If a gene is deleted that is normally noted with a Greek delta (Δ).
+Note: Inactivating mutations in specific genes are signified with a minus sign (-) as is typically standard; just having the gene listed indicates it is non-functional.
+If a gene is deleted, it is normally noted with a Greek delta (Δ).